 CIRM will assess whether the proposed project meets eligibility requirements sought under this program.
-If CIRM determines, in its sole discretion, that an application does not meet the eligibility requirements of the program or that the submitted application is incomplete or contains false or inaccurate information, CIRM will notify the applicant of its decision, allow an opportunity to remedy, and if not timely remedied, terminate all further action on the application.
-In the event CIRM determines the application does not meet the eligibility requirements of the program based on a subjective criterion (designated in the ELIGIBILITY section with an asterisk "\"), the applicant may request that the CIRM Grants Working Group (GWG) review the decision.
+If CIRM determines, in its sole discretion, that an application does not meet the eligibility requirements of the program, CIRM will notify the applicant of its decision, allow an opportunity to remedy, and if not timely remedied, terminate all further action on the application.
+In the event CIRM determines the application does not meet the eligibility requirements of the program based on a subjective criterion (designated in the ELIGIBILITY section with an asterisk ""), the applicant may request that the CIRM Grants Working Group (GWG) review the decision.
 This request must be submitted to CIRM no later than 14 days after the date of CIRM's notification that the application is ineligible.
 If the working group affirms CIRM's decision, the applicant will be notified and no further action will be taken on the application.
 If the GWG determines the application meets the eligibility requirements, the application will be accepted into the next available review cycle.